thedava/dod-lite/docs/04-Adapters.md

 # Adapters

 DodLite uses adapters to store data.
-Adapters are classes need to implement the `DodLite\Adapter\AdapterInterface`.
+Adapters are classes that implement the `DodLite\Adapter\AdapterInterface`.

 There are mainly two types of adapters: (Storage) Adapters and Middleware Adapters.